johnmackintosh/patientcounter/README.md

 ## Installation

-patientcounter is not on [CRAN](https://CRAN.R-project.org) yet, so install from github with the ‘remotes’ package

-And the development version from [GitHub](https://github.com/) with:
+patientcounter is not on [CRAN](https://CRAN.R-project.org) yet, so install the development version from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("remotes") # if not already installed